lmu-dbs/gedi/README.md

 In the `generation.json`, we have the following key-value pairs:

 * pipeline_step: denotes the current step in the pipeline (here: event_logs_generation)
-* output_path: defines the output folder
-* generator_params: defines the configuration of the generator itself.
-For the generator itself, we can set values for the general 'target', 'config_space', 'n_trials', and a specific 'plot_reference_feature' being used for plotting

-    - target: defines the path to the input file which contains the features that are used for the optimization step.
+* targets: defines the path to the input file which contains the features that are used for the optimization step.
 The 'objectives' define the specific features, which are the optimization criteria.
-    - config_space: here, we define the configuration of the generator module (here: process tree generator).
+* config_space: here, we define the configuration of the generator module (here: process tree generator).
 The process tree generator can process input information which defines characteristics for the generated data (a more thorough overview of the params can be found [here](https://github.com/tjouck/PTandLogGenerator):

         - mode: most frequent number of visible activities
         - sequence: the probability of adding a sequence operator to the tree